risk-first/website/docs/thinking/A-Simple-Scenario.md

 <TermList details={frontMatter} />
 </BoxOut>

-Clearly, what we really want to get to is talking about software development, but first I want to dig a bit deeper into how we represent these ideas graphically, using [Risk-First Diagrams](Risk-First-Diagrams.md).
+Clearly, what we really want to get to is talking about software development, but first I want to dig a bit deeper into the visual language used here to show risks, using [Risk-First Diagrams](Risk-First-Diagrams.md).